 How to get a jobs is one of the most common questions job seekers ask.
-Getting that dream job always seems to be a lengthy process.
+Getting that dream job always seems to be a lengthy process and can be stressful but you will need to learn how to cope with this to avoid the job search depression.
 As a job seeker , it is all about having everything in order, and selling yourself especially in an interview.
 In this guide , we highlight some things you need to do to get a job.

 Highlight your skills and experience.

 You have to show off why you are the right candidate for the role.
 In your CV and cover letter, clearly highlight and focus on the skills and experience you have that make you the suitable candidate anywhere, and in an interview share how you will apply the skills and experience in the particular role you have applied for.

 Include most convincing and relevant details in your cover letter.

 Before you start writing your cover letter, you need to know what the employer wants.
 You do not want to simply repeat what is on your CV when you write your cover letter.
 Make a list of all relevant skills and experience, and make sense of what exactly you want to highlight keeping in mind that space is limited.

 What is a CV?
 Your CV is a personal marketing document used to sell yourself to prospective employers.
 Tailor your CV to the job description of the advertised job or the job you are applying for.
 Your CV should highlight why you’re the best candidate for the job.